Larimer County Natural Resources Distributes Grants for Trails, Local Farms and Gardens

 - Create public linkages with existing open lands and parks

-- Offer opportunities for environmental education, outdoor recreation or nature interpretation
+- Offer opportunities for environmental education, outdoor recreation, or nature interpretation

 - Provide opportunities for people to connect with the land through agriculture or increased access to open spaces and natural areas